devcybiko/gregsmithwiki/content/teaching/gregs55.md

 20. When work is assigned, do not moan or complain
 21. When a substitute manager is present, all rules apply
 22. Follow the specific workplace protocols
-23. Go out of your way to make others feel special
-24. Know other teachers' names and greet them in the hall by name
+24. Know other superiors' names and greet them in the hall by name
 25. Keep yourself and the bathrooms clean and germ freee
 26. Greet visitors and make them feel welcome
-27. Do not save seats in the lunchroom
+27. Do not save seats in the cafe or in meetings
-28. Do not stare at a student who is being reprimanded
+28. Do not stare at an employee who is being reprimanded
-29. Call or text me if you have a question about homework and leave a message - once
-30. Follow the ABCs of etiquette
 31. After dining in the cafeteria or elsewhere, be responsible for your trash
 32. In a hotel room, leave a tip for the hotel workers who clean your room
 33. On a bus, van, or plane, always face forward